A Tour Of 13 Iconic Horror Movie Locations

 What, oh, what to do this Halloween?
-There’s going to be the usual drunken bar parties with their sloppy costume contests.
-Those with kids will be saddled with trick-or-treating — which, in truth, makes us all feel like kids again for one night.
+There’s surely going to be the usual drunken bar parties with their sloppy costume contests.
+Those with kids will be saddled with trick-or-treating.
 Some of us will sit at home and marathon scary movies or TV.
+Others will go to haunted houses.

-But, why not do something a little more spectacular this All Hallow’s Eve?
-Why not hit up a location from one of your favorite horror movies and feel the vibes of a place that brought so much fear into the world?
+Why not do something a little more spectacular this All Hallow’s Eve?
+Something like hitting up a location from one of your favorite horror movies.
+A place to go and be creeped out — soaking in the vibes of a place that brought so much fear into the world.

 To help you in this endeavor, we’ve compiled a list of some of the locations around America from our favorite classic horror movies.
-A lot of these places are spread out all over the country, so you might want to book a flight soon.
+These terror-inducing spots are spread out all over the country, so you might want to book a flight soon.
 Or just check out a spot near you.
-That’s cool too.
 Either way, hitting up a location from a great horror film is a great way to spend Halloween.

 Evan’s City Cemetery from Night of the Living Dead — Evan’s City, Pennsylvania